7 Companies That Offer Mechanical Breakdown Insurance in Ohio

 10 Worst Cars to Drive in the Winter in Ohio

 The winter season can be a difficult time to drive in Pleasant City.
 Snow and ice can increase the risk of accidents, and some cars cope better with these conditions than others.
-To help Ohio drivers make the best choice when it comes to selecting a car for winter driving, we've compiled a list of the 10 worst cars to drive in Ohio during winter.
+To help Pleasant City drivers make the best choice when it comes to selecting a car for winter driving, we've compiled a list of the 10 worst cars to drive in Ohio during winter.

 - Chevrolet Impala: Its rear-wheel-drive configuration makes it hard to handle on slippery roads.
 The Impala also has an underpowered engine, which can struggle when trying to accelerate in icy conditions.